Tanuki/tanuki.py/readme.md

 For simpler-medium complexity classes GPT4 with align statements has been shown to be very reliable in outputting the correct type.
 Additionally we have implemented a repair loop with error feedback to “fix” incorrect outputs and add the correct output to the training dataset.
 <!-- TOC --><a name="how-do-you-deal-with-hallucinations"></a>
 #### How do you deal with hallucinations?
 Hallucinations can’t be 100% removed from LLMs at the moment, if ever.
-However, by creating test functions decorated with `@monkey.align`, you can use normal `assert` statements to align the model to behave in the way that you expect.
+However, by creating test functions decorated with `@tanuki.align`, you can use normal `assert` statements to align the model to behave in the way that you expect.
 Additionally, you can create types with Pydantic, which act as guardrails to prevent any nasty surprises and provide correct error handling.
 <!-- TOC --><a name="how-do-you-deal-with-bias"></a>
 #### How do you deal with bias?
 By adding more align statements that cover a wider range of inputs, you can ensure that the model is less biased.